Cloud-SPAN/nerc-metagenomics01-file-directories/index.md

 >
 > This lesson assumes **no prior experience** with the tools covered in the course.
 It is designed for absolute beginners.
 >
-> Not everyone will need to complete this module - try [our quiz](https://shiny.york.ac.uk/er13/prenomics-quiz/#section-some-general-questions) to help you judge whether you would benefit from attending.
+> If you have a little commnad line experience, you may not need to complete this module before our [Cloud Genomics](https://cloud-span.github.io/genomics01-intro/) course.
+Try [our quiz](https://shiny.york.ac.uk/er13/prenomics-quiz/#section-some-general-questions) to help you judge whether you would benefit from Prenomics.
 >
-> This lesson is part of a course that uses data hosted on an Amazon Machine Instance (AMI).
-Workshop participants will be given information on how to log-in to the AMI during the course.
+> This lesson uses an Amazon Machine Instance (AMI).
+If you are attending a tutor-led workshop your AMI will be created for you and will be sent the log in information you will need for this lesson.
+If you are self-studying Prenomics, you will need to set up your own instance using our [Create Your Own AWS Instance](https://cloud-span.github.io/create-aws-instance-0-overview/) module.
-> Information on preparing for the course is provided on the [Cloud-SPAN Genomics Course setup page](https://cloud-span.github.io/genomics01-intro/setup.html).
+> Before starting Prenomics, you should read the [Setup page](https://cloud-span.github.io/prenomics01-file-directories/setup.html).
 {: .prereq}